SpotPass and StreetPass: Wii U

-Similar to Nintendo 3DS's more distinctly mobile SpotPass functionality, the SpotPass feature on Wii U allows the system to automatically download available content via the Internet in the background, while the system is in use or in sleep mode.
+Similar to Nintendo 3DS's more distinctly mobile SpotPass functionality, the SpotPass feature on Wii U allowed the system to automatically download available content via the Internet in the background, while the system is in use or in sleep mode.
 When the system is transmitting while in sleep mode, the system light will turn orange.
 Content that can be downloaded via SpotPass includes full game and application downloads, firmware updates, patches, and specific in-game content.
 Content currently being downloaded can be viewed in the Download Manager, accessed via the Wii U's Home Menu.

+Discontinuation

+On October 4, 2023, Nintendo announced that the SpotPass service would be discontinued sometime in April 2024.
+This was later revealed to be April 8, 2024 with a shutdown time of 5pm PDT (00:00 UTC on April 9, 2024) in a recent update to the original announcement.
+SpotPass was discontinued as planned on the exact date and time that was mentioned in the updated announcement, ending all internet data exchange functionality and communication for the 3DS and Wii U systems.